astitwlathe/questions_prep/ml_study/readme_discussion.md

 Nowadays, I usually consider that solved.

-What isn’t solved is the data:
+What isn't solved is the data:

 Take AutoML as an example.